(Paperback | ISBN 9789385755958 | 560 pages | June 2017)

-Over the centuries, various voices in the Indian civilization have dared to fiercely question, censure and debate authority—be it the state or empire, invading forces, religious or political bodies, patriarchy or even the idea of god.
-These dissenting individuals have persisted despite the various attempts made to silence them.
-They have inspired revolutions and uprisings, helped preserve individual dignity and freedom, and promoted tolerance and a plurality in thoughts and ideas.
-India Dissents: 3,000 Years of Difference, Doubt and Argument is a collection of essays, articles, poems and speeches—from texts ranging from the Rig Veda to B.R.
-Ambedkar’s Annihilation of Caste; and thinkers as varied as the Buddha, Akka Mahadevi, Ghalib, Mahatma Gandhi, Namdeo Dhasal and Amartya Sen—that embodies this undying and essential spirit of dissent in one of the world’s most diverse, dynamic and oldest civilizations.
+Throughout Indian history, various individuals and groups have questioned, censured and debated authority—be it the state or empire, religious or political traditions, caste hierarchies, patriarchy or even the idea of god.
+These dissenting voices have persisted despite all attempts made to silence them.
+They have inspired revolutions and uprisings, helped preserve individual dignity and freedom, and promoted tolerance and a plurality in thought and lifestyle.
+India Dissents: 3,000 Years of Difference, Doubt and Argument brings together some of these voices that have sustained India as a great and vibrant civilization.
+Collected in these pages are essays, letters, reports, poems, songs and calls to action—from texts ranging from the Rig Veda to Ambedkar’s Annihilation of Caste; and by thinkers as varied as the Buddha, Akka Mahadevi, Lal Ded, Nanak, Ghalib, Tagore, Gandhi, Manto, Jayaprakash Narayan, Namdeo Dhasal, Mahasweta Devi and Amartya Sen. Their words embody the undying and essential spirit of dissent in one of the world’s most diverse, dynamic and oldest civilizations.